Nigel Molesworth: St Custard's

 Nigel Molesworth is a schoolboy at St Custard's, a fictional (and dysfunctional) prep school located in a carefully unspecified part of England.
 It is ruled with an iron fist by Headmaster "GRIMES" (BA, Stoke-on-Trent), who is constantly in search of cash to supplement his income and has a part-time business running a whelk stall.
 Other masters include Sigismund Arbuthnot, the "mad maths master", who frequently appears as Molesworth's nemesis in his daydreams.

 St Custard's, according to Molesworth, "was built by a madman in 1836".
-His fellow pupils include Grabber, the head boy and "winner of the Mrs Joyful Prize for Rafia work", whose wealthy father owns a publishing business; Peason, Molesworth's "grate frend" and companion on his frequently imagined interplanetary adventures; Fotherington-Tomas, the school sissy; and Molesworth 2, Nigel's annoying younger brother.
 The school's traditional local rivals are Porridge Court, who regularly beat St Custard's convincingly in all sporting events.

 Molesworth's spelling is consistently poor throughout all the books, as many words are rendered phonetically, including the names of those Molesworth knows.
 Grimes' name is one of the very few he spells correctly, but he always writes it in all capital letters to signify his fear of him.
 Regardless, many fans find this feature endearing.
 The phrase "as any fule kno", appended to many of Nigel's pronouncements, has achieved fame beyond its author and can sometimes be seen in the mainstream British press (usually in a satirical context; the phrase often appears in Private Eye).
 It was used by J. K. Rowling to end an essay she wrote for Pegasus, the journal of the University of Exeter Department of Classics and Ancient History, reminiscing on her studies there.
 In fact, Rowling mentions in the essay that she had read the books.
 (Notably, there is mention of a 'Latin pla' which Molesworth has to read: 'the Hogwarts'.
 The name also crops up for the headmaster of Porridge Court, who is named 'Hoggwart' in the book.)

 The phrase 'as any fule kno' was also used as the title of a Deep Purple song, "Any Fule Kno That".

 The books in the series are, in order of original publication: